parrt/msds692/hw/pipeline.md

 Each of the five translators will be tested automatically.
 Any programming errors or invalid output will result in a zero for that particular test.
 Each of the translators gets 20% of the score.
 Note, however, that if your CSV `readcsv()` function doesn't work, your csv2*.py scripts will not work either so make sure you get that working correctly first.

-You will find some [sample input](https://github.com/parrt/msan692/blob/master/hw/code/pipeline/data) and [expected output](https://github.com/parrt/msan692/blob/master/hw/code/pipeline/data) in this course repository.
+You will find some [sample input](https://github.com/parrt/msan692/blob/master/hw/code/pipeline/data) and [expected output](https://github.com/parrt/msan692/blob/master/hw/code/pipeline/output) in this course repository.

-I provide a [test shell script](https://github.com/parrt/msan692/blob/master/hw/code/pipeline/testdata.sh) that you can use to test your data format generation.
+I provide a [test shell script](https://github.com/parrt/msan692/blob/master/hw/code/pipeline/testdata.sh) that you can use to test your data format generation and conversion.
 Your project will be graded by running the following samples and likely some others:

 ```bash
 $ ./testdata.sh data output